Simulation settings

 limiter_slope_crossectional_area_2d = 2

-This is a very stable upwind method to redefine the water level depth.
+The limiter type 2 is a very stable upstream method to redefine the water depth at the cell edge.
 It is assumed that the flow behaves as a thin sheet flow.
-Therefore, the depth is defined as the upwind volume defined by the maximum surface area.
+Therefore, the depth is defined as the upstream volume divided by the maximum surface area of the upstream cell.

 limiter_slope_crossectional_area_2d = 3, in combination with thin_layer_definition = xx [m]